-- a.
-Specify the Recovery Point Server setting details and click Refresh. - All the agents are listed in the Data Protection Agent column in the Source dialog. - b.
-Select the agent from the displayed list and click OK.
+a.
+Specify the Recovery Point Server setting details and click Refresh.

+All the agents are listed in the Data Protection Agent column in the Source dialog.

 Note: All the dates containing recovery points for the specified location are highlighted in green.